*15% Discount available to students currently registered in our AAAC program.

 Concentration is at the core of a good actor’s skill set.
 It provides the framework for the dramatic imagination, and is the springboard for genuine emotional expression.

-There is no scenework, but the course will require at least three additional hours per week outside of class - two hours of rehearsal with a partner and an hour of activity preparation.
-This course is open only to students who have completed Intro to Meisner Technique I, or by instructor interview for those who have had previous Meisner training elsewhere.
+There is no scenework, but the course will require at least three additional hours per week outside of the studio - two hours of rehearsal with a partner and an hour of activity preparation.
+This course is open only to participants who have completed Intro to Meisner Technique I, or by instructor interview for those who have had previous Meisner training elsewhere.

-To ensure everyone in this class gets a chance to do their work, space will be limited to no more than eight students.
-Don't hesitate, reserve your spot today!
+To ensure everyone in this workshop gets a chance to do their work, space will be limited to no more than eight participants.

 Allison Asher Instructor